 AI-powered system for planning scenarios of clinical trials

-Altimi helped develop an advanced system for planning clinical trial scenarios.
-The system leverages AI and NLP to analyze large volumes of medical protocols, improve decision-making, and accelerate the design of trials.
+We developed an advanced system for planning clinical trial scenarios.
+The system leverages AI and NLP to analyze large volumes of medical protocols, supports decision-making, and accelerates trial design.

 Making Sense of Vast Clinical Data